jonnyboris/MovieDB/README.md

 is loaded before the application mounts.
 The movie DB config contains image base URLs and sizes that all subsequent requests rely on.

+* Press the star icon on the results page or on the movie page to add to favourites.

+* I have put some effort into the layout, however given the expected time frame I have not made it fully responsive.
+Its best view on a PC.
+(Although it does scale down some what)